Alessandro Nesta: 2002 FIFA World Cup

-Exclusion from 2006 World Cup and retirement
+2006 FIFA World Cup victory and retirement

 Following two successive disappointments, newly-appointed coach Marcello Lippi kept Nesta in the starting lineup as Italy was on top of their qualification group to the 2006 World Cup.
 Despite starting the final tournament strongly, helping Italy to keep a clean sheet in their opening win over Ghana, the World Cup turned out to be a personal disappointment for Nesta, as an injury in the final group game against the Czech Republic, which Italy won 2–0, put him on the sidelines while Italy went on to win the trophy.
 After the World Cup, Nesta made one appearance in the Euro 2008 qualifiers, in a 3–1 away win against Georgia on 11 October 2006, but continuous injuries forced him to retire from the international team.
 Prior to the final tournament, Nesta rejected Roberto Donadoni's invitation to return to the national team.
 Two years later, he similarly turned down an invitation from Marcello Lippi prior to the 2010 World Cup.
 He made 78 appearances for Italy in total.